pscl4rke/uk-national-calendar/README.md

 ## File Format

-The data files are in the DOS "INI" format.
+The data files are in the DOS "INI" format
+(although, despite the name, they have LF line endings instead of CRLF ones).
 As there are ambiguities over edge cases the official arbiter of the format will be the `configparser` module from Python.